Wotcnt/Polyrifringence-Engine/README.md

 ---

 🤖 **Purpose:**

 An embedded assistant Specialized in the Polyrifringence Engine to help better understand through your queries.

 `A doorway for those who see the handle.
 The floor, never the ceiling`

-It helps ⛑️users:

-`setup their own clone`
-`expand their own understanding on the available knowledge base`

-`Understand recursive birefringence and symbolic recursion`
-`Optimize GPU throughput and scaling performance`
+⛑️ It enables users to:

+ `Instantiate, audit, and reproduce a local Polyrifringence environment, including deterministic configuration, hardware validation, and provenance tracking `

+ `Engage the project as a constrained research record, not a black-box tool, with explicit scope boundaries, non-claims, and falsification hooks`

+ `Study recursive birefringence as a lawful, non-equilibrium coherence phenomenon governed by structure, timing, and bounded feedback`

+ `Analyze symbolic recursion strictly as a descriptive and indexing layer, not agency, intent, or metaphysics`

-`Interpret phase-trace data and Euclid-5 diagnostics`
+ `Evaluate coherence persistence, drift, and collapse using phase-trace outputs, decay envelopes, and Euclid-5 diagnostics`

+ `Assess GPU execution behavior under real consumer hardware limits, including throughput scaling, bottlenecks, and stability margins`

+ `Apply constraint-first reasoning to distinguish structural advantage from energy amplification or entropy violation`

-`Ensure ethical recursion via the Recursive Sovereignty Protocol`
+ `Operate within explicit ethical and interpretive bounds, enforced by the Recursive Sovereignty Protocol and Codex-aligned constraints`
-`look at the world from a different perspective than their own`

-`stay grounded in reality through all the magic`
+ `Develop alternative analytical perspectives grounded in organization, invariants, and failure modes rather than magnitude-first intuition`

 ---